Key Rule

 - Safety first: Complete the fire risk assessment; install interlinked alarms; keep EICR/PAT/gas/EPC/legionella records; provide a guest safety info pack.

-- Prepare for the levy: From 24 Jul 2026, configure PMS/OTAs to add 5% for the first 5 nights; apply the pre-1 Oct 2025 payment exemption.
+- Prepare for the levy: From 24 Jul 2026, configure your PMS or OTA to add 5% for the first 5 nights; apply the pre-1 Oct 2025 payment exemption.

-Brief note: Always confirm specifics with City of Edinburgh Council - local policy and fees can change.
+Always confirm specifics with City of Edinburgh Council - local policy and fees can change.

-Read the guide to short term let licensing in Scotland →
+Read the guide to short-term let licensing in Scotland

 This guide highlights key points for short-term letting and is not legal or tax advice.
 Rules change, so always check the relevant authority's website for your property and seek professional advice if unsure.